Web Administrators

 At a Glance

 Web Administrators earns a median of $108,970/yr with +8.2% projected growth.
 Typical entry: Bachelor's degree.
-Top skills: Working with Computers, Getting Information, Cascading style sheets CSS.
+Top skills: Working with Computers, Getting Information, WordPress.

 $108,970/yr